Study Guide 5

 Threads

-1) Write a multi-threaded program (2 threads) that computes the average of a list of numbers.
-You can assume that the size of the list can be evenly divided by 2.
-Sketch a stack diagram for this program using a list of 4 numbers.
+1) Sketch a multi-threaded program (N threads) that computes the average of a list of numbers.
+You can assume that the size of the list can be evenly divided by N.

 };